docker/docs/docker-for-windows/faqs.md

 ### How do I add client certificates?

-Starting with Docker Desktop for Windows 17.06.0-ce, you do not need to push your certificates with `git` commands anymore.
-You can put your client certificates in `~/.docker/certs.d/<MyRegistry>:<Port>/client.cert` and `~/.docker/certs.d/<MyRegistry>:<Port>/client.key`.
+You can add your client certificates in `~/.docker/certs.d/<MyRegistry>:<Port>/client.cert` and `~/.docker/certs.d/<MyRegistry>:<Port>/client.key`.
+You do not need to push your certificates with `git` commands.

 When the Docker Desktop application starts, it copies the `~/.docker/certs.d` folder on your Windows system to the `/etc/docker/certs.d`